osigie/prestmit-design-implementation-test/README.md

-The goal of this project is to have a landing page for boldo.
+The goal of this project is to have a landing page for Boldo.

 # `Packages`